sheaf/sams-plugin/readme.md

 ## How it works

 Internally, the `Sam'sOptics` typeclass has a superclass `GenerateSam'sOptics`.
-When the user writes a deriving clause as above, he usual `deriving-via` mechanism will emit a `GenerateSam'sOptics` Wanted constraint because of this superclass.
+When the user writes a deriving clause as above, the usual `deriving-via` mechanism will emit a `GenerateSam'sOptics` Wanted constraint because of this superclass.
 The constraint solver plugin then picks up this constraint and takes it as a signal to generate instances.
-It generates the evidence by generating Core directly, and adds this to an `IORef`.
-At the end of typechecking the module, we then add these instances to the instance environment and their evidence to the module's bindings, using a "typecheck result action" plugin.
+It generates the evidence by generating Core directly, adding the instances and their associated dictionary functions to an `IORef`.
+At the end of typechecking the module, we add these instances to the instance environment, and add the corresponding evidence bindings to the module's bindings, using a "typecheck result action" plugin.

 ## Why did you do this?

-This answers a challenge posed to me by Iceland Jack.
-I think it points to the necessity of implement "deriving plugins" in GHC, to avoid the complexities incurred by trying to implement all of this in a typechecking plugin, and to limitations inherent to the approach.
+This answers a challenge posed to me by Iceland Jack, who asked me whether I could implement a version of Taylor Fausak's [`evoke`](https://hackage.haskell.org/package/evoke) library, using a typechecker plugin instead of a source plugin.

+Using a typechecker plugin circumvents one limitation of `evoke`, which is that it operates on source Haskell syntax, instead of handling types directly.

+Unlike Taylor Fausak's library, this is only a basic proof-of-concept, not a usable library.
+The conclusion I draw from this experiment is that a robust solution would require implementing "deriving plugins" in GHC, so that one can hook directly into the right place in GHC to generate instances instead of having to mess with the typechecker environment in inopportune places.